Best Dry Spice Rub for Chicken, Beef and Pork

 The Best Dry Spice Rub for Chicken, Beef and Pork is a must for your next barbecue; it has the perfect blend of ingredients to up your BBQ game!

-I recently shared a jar of this spice rub with a friend and she called begging me for the recipe.
-Seriously it’s the people closest to me that totally forget I have a blog with the recipe for almost anything they’ve ever had at my home; funny that isn’t it?
+I recently shared a jar of what I consider the Best Dry Spice Rum with a friend and she called begging me for the recipe.
+Seriously it’s the people closest to me that totally forget I have a blog with the recipe for almost anything they’ve ever had at my home; funny that, isn’t it?

 My original post was about redoing the kitchen in my daughter’s condo here in Colorado and I thought it time for a quick edit or two.
 In those four years she has moved to North Carolina, met a guy, fallen in love, married and moved with him to South Carolina…maybe the story of her condo could be nixed?
 Yeah, I thought so too.

-I also talked about my new home that I had just bought.
+I also talked about the new home that I had just purchased.
 This is the photo I took of the model.
 Mine looks NOTHING like this but still…I love this home.
 I love where it’s located and I’ve grown to love many of my neighbors and their kids.

 Speaking of spices?
 I actually keep mine in this Elfa rolling cart next to the kitchen island.
 I used it in my older home and never really expected to here but it got wheeled inside, it fit and today I can not imagine not having it.

 It’s a great blend of spices but I think the secret is the brown sugar…but then I think everything is better with brown sugar!
 I recently smoked an 11 pound turkey and it was amazing with this rub and a honey, bourbon and roasted pecan glaze that I first made for a deep fried turkey.

 As a bonus?
 This makes a great holiday gift; it’s been so popular with friends that I get hints that they wouldn’t mind more.
 It’s easy too…so we all come out winners!

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/4 cup paprika
+- ¼ cup paprika